-Tuscan Kale, Squash and Chicken Stew is rich in nutrition from bone broth, low-carb vegetables and leftover roast chicken.
-This Instant Pot meal is a soothing, light yet hearty stew and makes a great 30-minute meal.
+Tuscan Kale, Squash and Chicken Soup is rich in nutrition from bone broth, low-carb vegetables, and leftover roast chicken.
+This Instant Pot meal is a soothing, light yet hearty soup and makes a great 30-minute meal.

-Instant Pot Tuscan Kale, Squash and Chicken Stew
+Instant Pot Tuscan Kale, Squash and Chicken Soup

 Bone broth can be either store-bought or made at home.
 Find out how to make bone broth easily using any of the three methods (stove top, slow cooker, or Instant Pot).

 Helpful Tips for this Tuscan Kale, Squash and Chicken Stew

 - The versatility of this soup gives freedom to use whatever kale, squash and chicken you have.
 I used garden-fresh curly kale but I imagine lacinto kale would be just as delicious.
 Likewise, spinach would do in a pinch.

 - Diced tomatoes add more flavor and texture.
 I prefer to use tomato products in glass jars (versus BPA lined cans) and usually stock up on these Jovial Diced Tomatoes when they go on sale.
 I love that the only ingredients are tomatoes and tomato puree.
 Please note that the glass jars do run a little larger (18.3 oz) than the typical can size of 14.5 oz but that’s a hardly noticeable difference.
 Feel free to use what you are most comfortable with and what you have in your pantry.

 - Italian Seasoning can either be store-bought or mixed at home.
 You can easily whip up your own Italian seasoning at home with spices you already have.
 If you don’t have either, simply combine equal amounts of basil, oregano, thyme and rosemary to make a total of 2 tablespoons.
 This brand of Italian Seasoning works great.